lum1t4/ocean_surface_levels/README.md

 **Objective**: Develop a predictive model to forecast ocean surface currents with enough accuracy to capture day-to-day changes.
 This forecast should ideally capture both the spatial and temporal dynamics of ocean currents in the European Seas.

+Ocean currents are vital for regulating Earth's climate by transporting heat and nutrients, influencing weather patterns, and supporting marine ecosystems .
+Accurate forecasting aids in navigation, optimizes shipping routes, and enhances safety at sea

 ## Getting started